- Christogenea Internet Radio

 There are 1335 years from 613 AD to 1948 AD when the artificial imposter Israeli state was officially sanctioned.
 This is indeed the abomination of desolation!
 Malachi chapter 1:4-5 says of Edom that “4 Whereas Edom saith, We are impoverished, but we will return and build the desolate places; thus saith the LORD of hosts, They shall build, but I will throw down; and they shall call them, The border of wickedness, and, The people against whom the LORD hath indignation for ever.
 5 And your eyes shall see, and ye shall say, The LORD will be magnified from the border of Israel.”
 The false Israeli state in Palestine is certainly the abomination of desolation.
 I understand that this method is probably not perfect, since I have slightly different anchor dates, but they are quite profound and there are no better events to look at in history for the fulfillment of these things.

 One may not understand the connection between Mohammedanism and Judaism, but Mohammedanism is jewish!
 There is evidence that Mohammed himself was a jew, that he had jews in his company who actually wrote his so-called holy book, which is a blasphemy of the real Word of God, and therefore Mohammedanism is a jewish invention.
 Mohammedanism has succeeded in enlisting the mixed races of the world against Christianity, and the jew has profited greatly by it.
-Note that there was no effort on the part of Christians during those many centuries, to convert the non-Whites to Christ!
+During those many centuries, there was no compulsion for Christians to convert the non-Whites outside of Europe to Christ, and that idea only became popular during the later colonial period and for political reasons.
+Paul of Tarsus had exclaimed that the Gospel had already gone out into the ends of the world by his time, in Romans chapter 10, and that was true, because the world for which the gospel was intended is the White European world.
+Martin Luther agreed with this in his own time, in his treatise On the Jews and Their Lies, in chapter 13.
 The ancient White world in the Middle and Near East and North Africa, along with many of the Mediterranean islands and parts of southern Europe, have been heavily miscegenated on account of Mohammedanism.
 Today the jews still use Mohammedanism as a weapon against the west to maintain their advantage over Christendom.

 Revelation 17:16-17: “16 And the ten horns which thou sawest upon the beast, these shall hate the whore, and shall make her desolate and naked, and shall eat her flesh, and burn her with fire.
 17 For God hath put in their hearts to fulfil his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.”